tylercamp/palcalc/PalCalc.Solver/README.md

 # Solver Overview

-Pal Calc finds practical breeding paths from the Pals a player already has, or is willing to capture, to a target Pal with the requested passives, IVs, attack skills, and gender.
+PalCalc finds practical breeding paths from the Pals a player already has, or is willing to capture, to a target Pal with the requested passives, IVs, attack skills, and gender.

 For example, you might ask for an Anubis with Legend, Earth Emperor, and at least 90 attack IV.
-Pal Calc will work through all the possibilities and return complete breeding trees: which owned or wild Pals to start with, which parents to breed at each step, and roughly how much effort each path should take.
+PalCalc will work through all the possibilities and return complete breeding trees: which owned or wild Pals to start with, which parents to breed at each step, and roughly how much effort each path should take.